RESEARCH STARTER

 Overview

 Coinbase is a publicly traded financial services and financial technology company based in San Francisco, California.
 The company operates a secure platform that allows users to trade and store cryptocurrencies.
-In the mid-2020s, Coinbase’s wallet feature supported over 250 major cryptocurrency families, including Bitcoin, Dogecoin, Ethereum, and Litecoin.
-Coinbase launched its initial public offering (IPO) of common stock in April 2021, and its shares trade on the Nasdaq stock exchange.
+By 2025, Coinbase’s wallet feature supported thousands of digital assets, including Bitcoin, Dogecoin, Ethereum, and Litecoin.
+Coinbase went public through a direct listing in April 2021, and its shares trade on the Nasdaq stock exchange.

-In addition to its core cryptocurrency brokerage services, Coinbase also operates an order book exchange known as the Global Digital Asset Exchange (GDAX).
-Institutional traders use GDAX to complete cryptocurrency transactions, while retail traders use the Coinbase brokerage platform.
+In addition to its core cryptocurrency brokerage services, Coinbase has operated advanced trading platforms, including the Global Digital Asset Exchange (GDAX), later Coinbase Pro, and Coinbase Advanced, and expanded into derivatives trading, stablecoin services, payment tools, and institutional financial products.
+Institutional traders used GDAX to complete cryptocurrency transactions, while retail traders use the Coinbase brokerage platform.
 Coinbase earns revenues by charging brokerage fees on cryptocurrency transactions, which range from approximately 1.5 to 4 percent.
 It also generates income by leveraging the mid-market price spread between the GDAX and retail transaction environments.

-Statistics from the Coinbase website indicated that the company had more than 3,500 employees and 245 million registered users in the mid-2020s.
-The company’s global userbase extended across more than 100 countries, included more than $273 billion in safeguard assets, and maintained a daily trade volume of $14 billion.
+Statistics from the Coinbase website indicated that the company had more than 4,900 employees, $294 billion in assets on platform, and $202 billion in quarterly trading volume.
+The company’s global user base extended across more than 100 countries and included more than $273 billion in assets on platform, while maintaining a daily trade volume of $14 billion.

 History